m1rp/11ty-blog/src/posts/url-shortener.md

 Now to deploy our service to [heroku](https://www.heroku.com).

 We can start by creating a free account on their homepage.
-Once that is done, I'd advise either using [Heroku's CLI](https://devcenter.heroku.com/articles/heroku-cli), or going to the "Deploy" page and selection the deployoment method that allows you to connect to github (this will allow you to automate your deployement process).
+Once that is done, I'd advise either using [Heroku's CLI](https://devcenter.heroku.com/articles/heroku-cli), or going to the "Deploy" page and selection the deployoment method that allows us to connect to github and automate our deployement process.

 Nearly there, not much left to configure!
 We need to add some Config Vars in the settings page.
-There are at least 4 that you'll need to provide, we defined them earlier in our app.
-3 variables for connecting to the database, and one to specify the base URL of our shortened link
+There are at least four that we need to provide, we defined them earlier in our app.
+Three variables for connecting to the database, and one to specify the base URL of our shortened link

 ```json
 BASE_URL=mysite.com/short-links/